Author: Arthur Williams Marchmont

-Biography: Arthur William Marchmont was born in 1852 in London, the son of the Rev. Henry Marchmont.
+Biography: Arthur William Marchmont was probably born in 1853 in London, the son of the Rev. Henry Marchmont.
+His mother appears to have died at his birth or shortly after.
 He attended Pembroke College, Oxford, where he took a degree before entering Lincoln's Inn.
 He left law and turned to journalism, editing the North Eastern Daily Gazette and the Lancashire Daily Post.
 In the mid-1890s, he left journalism to devote himself to fiction.
 In total, he wrote some 35 novels which often featured exciting plots and foreign settings.
-In 1892, he married but the couple had no children.
-Marchmont died in 1912 in Bath a fortnight after his wife Fanny.
+In 1892, he married Fanny Jaques but the couple had no children.
+Marchmont died on 2 July 1923 in Bath a fortnight after his wife Fanny.

 References: British Census (1871, 1881, 1901, 1911); Sutherland; Times (3 July 1923); Wellesley; Who's Who (1907)